Khon Kaen to Khon Kaen

 See the rock formations at Phu Phrabat.

 On the way north from Khon Kaen we will stop to meet the urban monkeys that live in Kumphawapi's town center and visit a weaving village, then head to Ban Chiang, the site of an enigmatic civilization that dates back as far as 3600 BC and began working bronze about 2000 BC: long before any other location in East Asia.
 The myriad artifacts unearthed here, most famously the iconic burnt ocher swirl pottery, rewrote the history books and today can be seen both inside the excellent Ban Chiang National Museum and in situ at a burial ground excavation site.
-Mixing the ancient with the modern, we'll visit a village where locals make large hand-made pots using the original method, which uses no potter's wheel.
-We'll also see how sticky rice baskets are woven and paint our own pottery using reddish soil for the color before heading up to Nong Khai city on the Mekong River.
+Mixing the ancient with the modern, we'll visit a village where locals make large hand-made pots using the original method, which uses no potter's wheel and see how sticky rice baskets are woven before heading up to Nong Khai city on the Mekong River.

 Overnight in Nong Khai